What is a floodplain?

 A floodplain, which consists of a floodway and a flood fringe, is the land adjacent to a stream or river that experiences occasional or periodic flooding.

-Floodway: stream or river channel and the adjacent area must be reserved in order to pass the base flood (100-year flood) flow without increasing flood depths.
+Floodway: stream or river channel and the adjacent area must be reserved in order to pass the base flood (1% annual chance flood) flow without increasing flood depths.
 The floodway is the most dangerous part of the floodplain.
 It is associated with moving water.

-Many policies and regulations regarding floodplains are based on the 100-year flood.
-The 100-year flood has a 1% chance of occurring in a given year.
-The 100-year flood does not refer to a flood that happens once every 100 years.
-The 100-year flood is also known as the base flood.
+Many policies and regulations regarding floodplains are based on the 1% annual chance flood (also know as the 100-year flood).
+This size flood has a 1% chance of occurring in a given year.
+The 1% annual chance flood does not refer to a flood that only happens once every 100 years.
+The 1% annual chance flood is also known as the base flood.

 Ann Arbor's Floodplains